NE-SmallTown/redux-vs-mobx/README.md

 `npm run dev`

-如果想要查看传 object prop 的情况，编辑 `mobx-demo/index.js` 或者 `redux-demo/index.js` 打开注释代码即可。
+If you want to see what will happen when you pass an object as a prop, please edit the `mobx-demo/index.js` or `redux-demo/index.js` by uncommenting.

+## More explanation

+See https://zhuanlan.zhihu.com/p/461844358 for more details.